MCP-for-Stata Overview

 - DtaDataInfo: Native Stata .dta format with metadata extraction

-- ExcelDataInfo: Excel workbooks with sheet selection
+- ExcelDataInfo: Excel workbooks (.xlsx, .xls) with sheet selection

 Statistical Metrics